-5. Related Work
+5. RELATED WORK

 There have been a number of related research efforts that focus on OS structure, extensibility, safety, and service invocation.
-Extensible operating systems [21, 4, 6, 14, 11] aim to provide applications with greater control over the management of their resources.
-Additionally, microkernels [2] and Exo-kernels [10] offer a few basic abstractions, while moving the implementation of more complex services and policies into application-level components.
-By separating kernel- and user-level services, micro-kernels introduce significant amounts of interprocess communication overhead, although it has been argued that by leveraging hardware support many such costs can be made to disappear [16].
-In effect, our sandboxing technique provides a way to construct micro-kernel services without the inherent costs of heavyweight inter-address space communication.
-We support this without the need for esoteric hardware features (e.g., segmentation as used by Palladium [6]) to implement fine-grained logical protection domains, so that the latency to invoke application-specific services is limited to the cost of an upcall and the flush of a TLB entry.
-Consequently, unbounded delays due to e.g., priority based scheduling of process address spaces does not affect the timely execution of system service extensions.
+Extensible operating systems [Small and Seltzer 1996; Bershad et al. 1995; Chiueh et al. 1999; Jones 1993; Ghormley et al. 1997] aim to provide applications with greater control over the management of their resources.
+Additionally, microkernels [Accetta et al. 1986] and exokernels [Engler et al. 1995] offer a few basic abstractions, while moving the implementation of more complex services and policies into application-level components.
+By separating kernel- and user-level services, microkernels introduce significant amounts of interprocess communication overhead, although it has been argued that by leveraging hardware support many such costs can be made to disappear [Liedtke 1995].
+In effect, our sandboxing technique provides a way to construct microkernel services without the inherent costs of heavyweight interaddress space communication.
+We support this without the need for esoteric hardware features (e.g., segmentation as used by Palladium [Chiueh et al. 1999]) to implement fine-grained logical protection domains, so that the latency to invoke application-specific services is limited to the cost of an upcall and the flush of a TLB entry.
+Consequently, unbounded delays due to, for example, priority-based scheduling of process address spaces do not affect the timely execution of system service extensions.